How to Use a Safety Razor: A Guide

 Zero waste is all about simplifying your life by reducing your waste, right?
 This is one of those switches that will take one more thing off your list of errands and save you money right off the bat.

 There’s certainly a learning curve to using one of these, but I promise you they will change your life.
-Here’s a few reasons why, followed by the answers to all your questions about safety razors.
+Here’s a few of my favorite reasons to switch, followed by the answers to all your questions about safety razors.

 When I first got into zero waste, I was surprised how much trash we were making - for instance, we had to take out our bathroom trash can every few days.
 So that's where I started - bath products.
 Whenever I would run out of something, I would replace it with a greener alternative.

 Reason #3: The look

-How to use a safety razor without cutting yourself.
+How do I use a safety razor without cutting myself?

-You can also use something that comes in bulk, like Castille Soap (find it at Ballard Market or Central Co-op in Seattle) or even hair conditioner to be extra thrifty - and silky!
+You can also use a soap that comes in bulk, like Castile Soap (find it at Ballard Market, PCC or Central Co-op in Seattle) or even hair conditioner to be extra thrifty - and silky!

-Another question we get is how long the blades last.
-Each of our safety razors comes with a pack of 10 replacement blades, included in the price.
-It depends how you care for your razor, but a blade can last anywhere from 10 shaves to several months.
+Another commonly asked question is how long each blade will last.
+Each of our safety razors comes with a pack of 10 replacement blades and it depends how you care for your razor, but a blade can last anywhere from 10 shaves to several months.
 I shave my legs, underarms and bikini a few times a week and find the razors last me about 3 months.

 But can you travel with it?

 I take mine with me all the time.
 I like to travel light, so I only ever bring a carry-on, and the key to bringing your razor on the airplane is to take it apart.
-I will disassemble the razor and toss it in my toiletry bag with the rest of my essentials.
+I will disassemble the razor into its three pieces and toss it in my toiletry bag with the rest of my essentials.
 I store the blade in a magnetic or tin container or tuck it into the paper wraps they come with.
 I have been stopped by security only one time, and it was because I forgot to remove the blade.

 So, that’s the low down on how to use a stainless steel safety razor!
 If you’ve got any questions we didn’t hit, let us know in the comments below!